Dagidag7/House-price-predictor/README.md

 ## 🤝 Contributions

 This project is open for feedback, improvement, and collaboration.
-Feel free to fork, star, and open issues or PRs!

----

-## 📜 License

-This project is licensed under the [MIT License](LICENSE).

----

-## 📌 Note (Türkçe)

-Bu proje, Kaliforniya'daki ev fiyatlarını tahmin eden bir makine öğrenimi modeli ve Streamlit arayüzü içermektedir.
-Daha fazla bilgi için yukarıdaki İngilizce açıklamalara göz atabilirsiniz.